mjdobbins12/makers-final-project/Setup.md

 python3 -m pip install python-chess (need to run python3 -m pytest to allow chess to be imported!)

 **Running PYtest**
-In Project root dir, as with rspec, just type `pytest` Coverage report pytest --cov ./
+In Project root dir, as with rspec, just type `python3 -m pytest` Coverage report pytest --cov ./